United Energy Around the Bay

 Family-friendly bike rides

 Some say you can’t buy happiness, but riding a bike at the United Energy Around the Bay with the whole family in tow is pretty close.
-With ten ride options to choose from there’s a ride for everyone.
-Choose your ride and come and experience it for yourself.
+With seven ride options to choose from there’s a ride for everyone.
+Choose your ride and experience it for yourself – kids 14 and under ride free on the Family Ride and 50km ride options!

-With 20km, 50km and 100km family friendly ride options there’s something for bike riders of all levels and abilities.
-United Energy Around the Bay is a great day out for the whole family to enjoy.Choose a ride
+With The Family Ride, 50km and 100km family friendly ride options there’s something for bike riders of all levels and abilities.
+United Energy Around the Bay is a great day out for the whole family to enjoy – don’t forget, kids 14 and under ride free on the Family Ride and 50km!Choose a ride

 Riding with your family

-Bike riding with the family is a great way to have fun together.
-Get the most out of your day at United Energy Around the Bay with our training and preparation tips for the whole family.
+Bike riding with the family is a great way to have fun together, while also supporting your health and wellbeing.
+Get the most out of your day at United Energy Around the Bay with our training and preparation tips, and ensure you continue your post-ride celebrations in the Kids Zone.
+This really is the ultimate day out for the whole family!

 Prepare for your ride